Answers to 10 most-asked questions about Cataracts

 - Consult an optometrist for a comprehensive eye examination.

 - Protect yourself from the harmful UV rays of the sun.
 Try glasses with anti-UV coating especially if you are outdoors.
-You can also use that change from light to dark on sun exposure and vice versa.
+You can also use transitions lenses that change from light to dark on sun exposure and vice versa.
 Or you can opt for prescription sunglasses if you need powered lenses.

 - Eat a nourishing diet preferably plant-based.
 Antioxidants present in fruits and veggies are known to help.
 Some eye-friendly nutrients are lutein and zeaxanthin, zinc, vitamin C, and vitamin E.